 Break the cycle

-When you get a temptation to get that burger, break this pattern and distract yourself with completely different food such as carrot or banana or whatever.
+When you get a temptation to get that burger, break this pattern and distract yourself with a completely different food such as carrot or banana or whatever.

 Another example – you keep saying to yourself that you can’t do something, that something is hard.
 You keep feeding your mind with this negative thoughts.
 How to break the cycle of negative thoughts?
 Replace this statement with saying something nice to you.
-Even if you don’t feel like it in that time or thing it is not true, keep saying yourself that you are smart or you can solve this problem etc. The more you practice it, you will start believe in it.
+Even if you don’t feel like it at that time or thing it is not true, keep saying to yourself that you are smart or you can solve this problem etc. The more you practice it, you will start believing in it.

-Think of positives that you gain by getting rid of bad habits
+Think of positives that will you gain

 Think of all the benefits that you can get when you get rid of your bad habit.
 You can visualise it or even draw it.
-For example – you might be spending too much money on shopping expensive brands or you might be drinking alcohol too much.
+For example – you might be spending too much money on shopping for expensive brands or you might be drinking alcohol or smoke too much.
 Think of how much money you will safe by not doing that or how healthier you will be.

 Track your success

 Track what works and what doesn’t.
 It will help you to keep going.
-You will have an evidence in front of you so that you will consciously know that you are on the right track.
+You will have evidence in front of you so that you will consciously know that you are on the right track.

 Find a buddy to support you

 We all have more motivation when we have someone around who can support us.
-Yes, of course it is important to start with your own motivation but after a while it really helps to have someone around you who you can keep your new good habit going.
+Yes, of course, it is important to start with your own motivation but after a while, it really helps to have someone around you who you can keep your new good habit going.
 It can prevent you to don’t go back when you feel weak .

 You are free to share your progress, difficulties or anything you want to express.
 Good luck on your journey!